-1. The Scottish Rugby Union (Scottish Rugby) acknowledges that it is obliged to comply with those Regulations Relating to the Game issued from time to time by the International Rugby Board (IRB).
+1. The Scottish Rugby Union (Scottish Rugby) acknowledges that it is obliged to comply with those Regulations Relating to the Game issued from time to time by World Rugby.

-2. Scottish Rugby recognises that the IRB has issued a specific Regulation in respect of Betting and Anti-Corruption (IRB Regulation 6).
-The Board of Scottish Rugby has adopted IRB Regulation 6 to the fullest possible extent as Scottish Rugby’s own domestic regulation in relation to betting and anti-corruption matters.
+2. Scottish Rugby recognises that World Rugby has issued a specific Regulation in respect of Anti-Corruption and Betting (WR Regulation 6).
+The Scottish Rugby Board (the “Board”) has adopted WR Regulation 6 to the fullest possible extent as Scottish Rugby’s own domestic regulation in relation to betting and anti-corruption matters.

-3.1 Professional or semi-professional rugby: Everyone involved in any form of paid rugby (whether player, coach, team management member, admistrator or otherwise), together with their “connected persons” (as defined within the Regulation), is prohibited from betting on any aspect of any rugby union match or competition on a worldwide basis;
+5.1 Professional/Semi Professional Rugby: All those involved in any form of paid rugby (whether as a player, coach, team management member, administrator, match official or otherwise), together with their “Connected Persons” (as defined within WR Regulation 6), are prohibited from betting on any aspect of any rugby union match or competition on a worldwide basis;

-3.2 Amateur international rugby: Everyone involved with amateur international rugby (including the Scottish Women’s, Age Grade and Club International teams) is prohibited from betting on any match or competition in which their team is involved (irrespective of whether they have been selected for that match or whether the tournament match concerned involves the Scottish team or not);
+5.2 Amateur International Rugby: All those involved with amateur international rugby (including the Scottish Women’s, Age Grade and Club International teams) are prohibited from betting on any match or competition in which their team is involved (irrespective of whether they have been selected for that match or whether the tournament match concerned involves the Scottish team or not);

-3.3 Club and Grassroots Rugby: At levels of the game other than as noted above participants should not bet in relation to any aspect of any match with which they are involved.
+5.3 Club and Grassroots Rugby: At levels of the game other than as noted above participants must not bet in relation to any aspect of any match with which they are involved.

-8. Scottish Rugby has agreed to co-operate with the IRB and other relevant authorities to combat breaches of the Regulation.
+8. Scottish Rugby has agreed to co-operate with World Rugby and other relevant authorities to combat breaches of the Regulation.
 This may include the sharing of intelligence and information relating to specific cases.